stpica/Personal-Website/content/authors/admin/_index.md

 I am a Ph.D. candidate in the [Boston University Economics Department](http://www.bu.edu/econ/).

 My research focuses on macroeconomics.
-My fields of interest are monetary policy, real estate, and household finance.
+My fields of interest are monetary policy, household finance, and real estate.

 I will be on the upcoming Job Market cycle and available for interviews at the EJME 2021 and at the ASSA 2022.